 01:ab:23:cc:45:dd Gi0/3 01:ab:23:ee:45:ff Gi0/5

-if that isn’t in the CAM table then it gets added, along with the port that the frame was received on.
+- If the source address isn't in the CAM table, then it gets added, along with the port that the frame was received on.

 Remember – MAC address learning is based solely on the source address of Ethernet frames it receives.